 Once you have actually graduated, the Director will provide you with six original signed copies of the “Verification Statement.”
 This form is your final proof that you did indeed complete the DPD, and it will only be issued to you after you have meet the Verification Statement requirements and after your graduation is certified by UF.

 Do Dietetic Internships offer graduate courses?

-In 2024, DPD graduates will be required to complete a graduate program in order to sit for the RD exam.
+Be aware: DPD graduates will be required to complete a graduate program in 2024 in order to sit for the RD exam.

 Where can I obtain more information about dietetic internship programs?

-The Academy of Nutrition and Dietetics website (www.eatright.org) provides the most up-to-date information about internship programs.
-You can access http://www.eatright.org/acend for a listing of each program and information on cost, length of internship, internship director, and area of specialization.
-The ADA website also has a direct link to the individual programs’ websites which provide detailed information about the programs.
+The Academy of Nutrition and Dietetics provides the most up-to-date information about internship programs.
+Visit EatRight ACEND for a listing of each program and information on cost, length of internship, internship director, and area of specialization.
+The AND website also has a direct link to the individual programs’ websites which provide detailed information about the programs.

 Another resource is the Applicant Guide to Supervised Practice Experience, a valuable tool that describes many of the dietetic internship programs that are available.
 The Guide provides detailed information such as the usual number of applications received by individual programs and answers to frequently asked questions.
-This Guide is available in Student Services for review.
+This Guide is available for review in Student Services.

 How much does a dietetic internship program cost?

 Costs vary widely, so you should check with each program about required expenses.
 Most accredited dietetic internships associated with regionally accredited university graduate programs qualify for government-sponsored loan programs.
 You should check the individual internship’s website to see if financial aid is available at a specific dietetic internship.